-4.7.
-Warm flows
+1.4.7 Warm flows

-ACDM models consistently fail to produce realistic disks (Bullock et al 2001).
+ACDM models consistently fail to produce realistic disks (Bullock et al 2001, although see Agertz et al 2009).
 Galaxy disks are thin and relatively fragile, and are easily disrupted or heated from infalling structure.
 Kormendy et al (2010) showed that two thirds of his galaxy sample are pure disks with only small central bulges and found no correspondence with the big-bulge thick disks arising naturally in the simulations.
 These are simply too violent to form the thin disks we observe today predicting very high merger rates of infalling dark matter clumps and too many clumps at all epochs (Springel et al 2005).
 The random motions between simulated galaxies are much higher than observed in peaceful suburbs like our own Local Group of galaxies, and so on.